MCreator/DemoPlugin/README.md

 Where FLAVOR can be:

 * (nothing) - eg. "1.14.4" - such generators indicate forge generator flavor
-* datapack - eg. "datapack-1.14.4" - sucg generators indicate datapack generator flavor
+* datapack - eg. "datapack-1.14.4" - such generators indicate datapack generator flavor

 # Non-plugin files